Dev Resources – THE LIST

 - RotSprite — A simple program that rotates and scales pixel art with less of a loss in quality compared to the transform tools in a lot of image editors.

-- Tileset Champion – A simple application for buffering tilesets; due to the way GameMaker renders tiles, games may display gaps between tiles on some computers.
-This application adds extra rows of pixels at the seams of the tiles to act as a safety net for GameMaker so your tiles will display properly in-game.
+- Tileset Champion – A simple application for buffering tilesets; due to the way some engines render tiles, games made with those engines may display gaps between tiles on some computers.
+This application adds extra rows of pixels at the seams of the tiles to act as a safety net so the tiles will display properly in-game.

 Sound and Music